-The detection of sedimentation rate change as indicator for the Holocene-Pleistocene boundary yielded contrasting results.
-While the results from hamstr were closest to the 11 700-year boundary, all other modeling systems place the largest change in sedimentation rate either before or after 11 700 yr BP.
+The detection of sedimentation rate change as an indicator of the Holocene-Pleistocene boundary yielded contrasting results.
+While the results from hamstr were closest to the 11 700-year boundary, all other modeling systems place the largest change in sedimentation rate either before or after 11700 years BP.
 We hypothesize that three factors may have influenced all model results.
-(1) The age uncertainty (one-sigma range) within each individual model varied on average between 1000 and 3000 years for the period of 11 600 to 11 800 yr BP (Figure S3 in the supplementary material).
+(1) The age uncertainty $(1\sigma \text{ range})$ within each individual model varied on average between 1000 and 3000 years for the period of 11600 to 11800 years BP (Fig. S3 in the Supplement).
 This wide range of uncertainty does not provide confidence in pinpointing the boundary to an exact time slice.
 We expect that a higher amount of dating points close to the Holocene-Pleistocene boundary could constrain the models (Blaauw et al., 2018; Lacourse and Gajewski, 2020; Trachsel and Telford, 2017), which would lead to a better estimate of the boundary.
-(2) The age output for each model is not evenly distributed, which means that in the period from 11 600 to 11 800 yr BP there are different numbers of observations for each core and each modeling system.
+(2) The age output for each model is not evenly distributed, which means that in the period from 11 600 to 11 800 years BP there are different numbers of observations for each core and each modeling system.
 We took this behavior into account by using binning (Alasadi and Bhaya, 2017).
 Otherwise, an interpolation between both age and sedimentation rate values could lead to potential biases in the interpretation.
-(3) While we assumed in our first setup that the main sedimentation rate change would occur at 11 700 yr BP consistently for all sediment cores (Figure 6), we cannot rule out the possibility that the sedimentation rate has changed significantly at different times for different lake systems.
-As our data collection covers a large area both in latitude and longitude (Figure 1), the variability between the models indicate the local variability between the climate and lithological preferences of the lake catchment for the involved sediment cores (e.g., Lozhkin et al., 2018; Finkenbinder et al., 2015; Anderson and Lozhkin, 2015; Kokorowski et al., 2008; Biskaborn et al., 2016; Courtin et al., 2021).
+(3) While we assumed in our first setup that the main sedimentation rate change would occur at 11 700 years BP consistently for all sediment cores (Fig. 6), we cannot rule out the possibility that the sedimentation rate has changed significantly at different times for different lake systems.
+As our data collection covers a large area both in latitude and longitude (Fig. 1), the variability between the models indicates the local variability between the climate and lithological preferences of the lake catchment for the involved sediment cores (e.g., Lozhkin et al., 2018; Finkenbinder et al., 2015; Anderson and Lozhkin, 2015; Kokorowski et al., 2008; Biskaborn et al., 2016a; Courtin et al., 2021).